bryan15/SmartSOCKSProxy/readme.md

   - IPv6 is unsupported
     - although most of the functionality is there, IPv6 is untested and not implemented in several areas.

+## Development Notes

+## MacOS

+Useful tools:

+  - audit open file handles with "lsof -c smartsocksproxy"
+  - "Instruments" is a built-in Mac profiler.
+Easy to use.
+Identifies what parts of code are consuming CPU.

 ## Inspiration: